hankthemason/ER1-controller/README.md

 ### Executing program

 - Make sure your path settings inside Max allow all the files in this directory to be discover-able (Options > File Preferences)
-- You can open `er1-controller.maxpat` as a standalone patch, or instantiate it as an subpatch in another patch
+- You can open `er1-controller.maxpat` as a standalone patch, or instantiate it as a subpatch in another patch

 ### MIDI configuration